Loan Repayment, Forbearance, Deferments & Default

 II.
 Damage to your credit rating which could affect your ability to purchase a car, or house in the future

 III.
 Your tax refunds may be withheld and applied towards your defaulted student debt

 IV.
 Your wages may be garnished, which means your employer will withhold a portion of your paycheck to repay your loan obligations

 It is important to know and understand what default and the consequences of default mean, and what to do if your loan is in default.
 For more information on loan default, select this link (http://studentaid.ed.gov/repay-loans/default).

 Contact information for the FSA Student Loan Ombudsman

-If a borrower disputes the terms of a Federal Direct Loan in writing and the holder of the loan is unable to resolve the dispute, a borrower may seek the assistance of the Office of Education's Student Loan Ombudsman.
+If a borrower disputes the terms of a Federal Direct Loan in writing and the holder of the loan is unable to resolve the dispute, a borrower may seek the assistance of the Department of Education's Student Loan Ombudsman.
 The Student Loan Ombudsman will review and attempt to informally resolve your dispute.
 You may contact the Ombudsman’s Office in the following ways:

 Via on-line assistance: http://studentaid.gov/repay-loans/disputes/prepare